SFU-CMPT-201/lecture-notes/02-fork-exec-wait.md

   description is relevant to what you try to do.
 * Read the return value section.
 Check if errors are returned and what they are.
 * Read the error section to find out more about what errors there are.

+## Process

+* What is a process?
+    * The simplest way to define a process is a *running program*.
+    * However, it is not quite as simple as that, and we'll learn about it more.
+* Program in memory
+    * When you run a program, the OS creates a memory space for the program to run.
+    * You will learn what this memory space contains in a later assignment.
+    * One thing that is relevant to this lecture is the code of the program.
+It gets loaded to the memory space for the program so that the CPU can easily access the code and run it.
+* Programmers can use system calls to control processes.
+    * Three basic system calls: `fork()`, `exec()`, and `wait()`.

 ## Activity: `fork()`